One of the biggest missed opportunities in B2B sales has to be the “money left…

 Here are some practical tips for how to prepare for your next tradeshow:

-- If the show has a scheduling tool, reach out to targeted list with personalized invitations; show WHY you think a meeting with you would be beneficial for their organization.
+- If the show has a scheduling tool, reach out to a targeted list with personalized invitations; show WHY you think a meeting with you would be beneficial for their organization.
 Check out my post on defining your ideal client to ensure you are meeting with the right individuals for your product or service.

 - If your tradeshow/conference has dinner or reception functions, ask those on your list if they have time to meet face-to-face before the reception/dinner.